rednodelabs/rnl-demokit-rtls/README.md

 ### Run

-Before running it, be sure that the rnl-web-app is running in another terminal the RNL USB dongle is plugged to the computer.
+Before running it, be sure that the rnl-web-app is running in another terminal the RNL USB dongle is plugged.
-For example, in Windows, run the device manager and check the port assigned to the dongle, e.g. COM4.

 In case you want to run it as a Python script:
 ```